ViratSupe/SOC-Web-Attack-Lab/README.md

 I installed ModSecurity to monitor HTTP traffic.
 However, the default Wazuh configuration treated WAF warnings as low-priority events.
 To fix this, I analyzed the log format and wrote a Custom XML Rule (ID 100100) to elevate specific SQL Injection events to Critical Severity.

 Custom Rule Logic:

-XML

 <rule id="100100" level="12">
   <if_sid>30401</if_sid>
   <match>SQL Injection</match>
   <description>WAF Critical: SQL Injection Attack Detected</description>
   <group>modsecurity,attack,</group>
 </rule>
-The custom rule configuration in local_rules.xml.
+The custom rule configuration in local_rules.xml

 Phase 3: Detection & Analysis
 After reloading the Wazuh Manager, I re-executed the attack.
 The SIEM successfully correlated the ModSecurity log data and triggered a Level 12 Alert on the dashboard.
 The alert captured key details including the attacker's IP, the specific SQL payload, and the rule ID.